Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkGatewayDefaultSite.md

 ### -GatewayDefaultSite
 Specifies an object reference to the local network gateway to be assigned as the default site for the specified virtual network.
-You can use the Get-AzureRmLocalNetworkGateway cmdlet to create an object reference to a local gateway.
+You can use the Get-AzLocalNetworkGateway cmdlet to create an object reference to a local gateway.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSLocalNetworkGateway